jthaden/trumpeter/README.md

 Trumpeter
 ======
-**Trumpeter** is an Android application that functions identically to Twitter.
-Create an account or log in with Facebook and submit "Trumpets", or 160-character messages, to all other users.
+**Trumpeter** is an Android application that imitates Twitter's functionality.
+Create an account and submit "Trumpets", or 160-character messages, to all other users.
 Like, Retrumpet, or reply to a Trumpet to start a conversation!

 All submitted Trumpets are currently public (viewable by all users).